-It was disturbing and sad that while some families sold their properties to Christians before leaving Girona, others blocked off their houses in the hope that they would return some day.
-For about 500 years they have remained unoccupied.
-Encroachment over the years meant that they were buried away till in the 19th century they were re-discovered during the construction of a railway line in town.
+In the Call, the Jewish quarter, I walked through such narrow alleys that if I stretched my hands out, they would touch the walls on both sides.
+It was moody, that neighbourhood with its huddle of decrepit houses and dark corners, cobbled lanes and gently ascending stairs.
+In the museum and bookshops, old Jews sat behind tills, adding to the atmosphere of the Call.
+Just as in other European cities, Jews were expelled from Girona in 1492 by the Catholic Kings, and it is said that while some families sold their properties to Christians before leaving, others blocked their houses in the hope that they would return some day.
+Encroachment over the years meant that these old houses were buried away till in the 19th century they were re-discovered during the construction of a railway line in town.